 Now as per the PA child support worksheet after finding the net combined income, if we refer to the child support worksheet the amount shall be $1071 for a single child and $1523 for 2 children, and the rest can be considered from the PA child support worksheet.

-How adjustments are made in Basic child support for additional expenses?
+How adjustments are made in Basic child support for additional expenses in Pennsylvania?

 Basic child support payment is based upon certain additional expenses we spent on the upbringing of the child.
 Such shared payments include: